 - Information between and among all project stakeholders

-- Plan for the transition process through implementation to post go-live
+- Plan for the transition process through implementation of the new ERP system to post go-live

-- Analyze the current condition of the business, locations, and departments in terms of processes, organization and people systems
+- Analyzing the current condition of the business, locations, and departments in terms of processes, organization and people systems

-- Develop a transformation plan that defines actions, responsibilities and timeframe to get to target condition
+- Developing a transformation plan that defines actions, responsibilities and time frame to get to target condition

-- Analyze implications for HR such as performance management, compensation and classification, recruiting, hiring and on-boarding, etc.
+- Analyzing implications for human resources such as performance management, compensation and classification, recruiting, hiring and on-boarding, etc.

 A critical part of change management strategies for an ERP project involves enabling the workforce to thrive in the transformed organization.
 This phase is more than simply training on a new technology.
 This usually involves overall job, skill and organization design changes.
 We suggest a focus on the following initiatives: